EikeEsders/mp.flux/README.md

 # mp.flux
 This is a basic particle detection algorithm.

+This project is licensed under the terms of the MIT license.